-Leaving your pizza dough at room temperature is great for increasing yeast fermentation levels.
+Keeping your pizza dough warm or at room temperature is great for increasing yeast fermentation.
 But if we don’t want to bake it right away we want to slow down its development.
-Placing the dough in the fridge lowers the yeasts ability to respire meaning the dough will last for longer.
+Placing the dough in the fridge lowers the yeast’s ability to respire, meaning the dough will last longer.

 Sugars in the dough provide food for the yeast.
 If a sweetened dough is stored in the fridge there may be too many sweeteners to be absorbed.
-This means you are likely to see them appear as flakes, tarnishing the look of the dough.
+This means you are likely to see them appear as flakes which tarnishes the look of the dough.

 This is where the carotenoids in the flour are washed away making the dough whiter, yet tasteless.
 If you are planning to leave your dough in the fridge for several days just gently knead your dough and allow cold fermentation to do the work for you.